ahmedkacem-afk/PFE_books_download/ReadMe.md

 ## Description

-This project is a Python web scraper that extracts company names and associated Google Drive links from [recruter.tn](https://www.recruter.tn/300-pfe-book-2025/), downloads the linked PDFs, and saves them locally.
-In the scriptpfe.py make sure to change the path to the directory where you want to save the PDFs.
+This project is a Python web scraper that extracts company names and associated Google Drive links from [recruter.tn](https://www.recruter.tn), downloads the linked PDFs, and saves them locally.
+In the main.py .

 ## Setup Instructions
+make sure you change the directory  after cloning to PFE_books_download/sitemap_scraping

 ### Option 1: Running with Docker